Lae, Papua New Guinea Guide

 Day Trips

-Approximately 2-3 hours by 4x4 vehicle, depending on road conditions.
-Wau is a historic gold mining town nestled in the mountains.
-It offers a glimpse into Papua New Guinea's colonial past and the rugged beauty of the interior.
-Explore the remnants of the gold rush era, hike through lush landscapes, and experience the local culture.
-Keep in mind that travel to Wau can be challenging and requires careful planning.
+Approximately 2-2.5 hours by boat from Lae Wau is a historic gold mining town nestled in the mountains.
+It offers a glimpse into Papua New Guinea's colonial past and the rugged life of early miners.
+Explore the remnants of the gold rush era, hike through the surrounding hills, and experience the local culture.
+It's a step back in time and a chance to appreciate the natural beauty of the region.

-Approximately 1-1.5 hours by boat from Lae.
-Bulolo
+Approximately 1.5-2 hours by small plane from Lae Bulolo

 Travel Time